yifu0529/github.io/Pages/outreach.md

 **University**

 *Science & Technology Section editor, The Oxford Student* 			                                          Oct 2019 - Dec 2019
-+ Reviewed and edited articles weekly for the sci-tech sections for the biggest student newspaper (over 15,000 paper copies to every college and online article over 2000+ views on average).
++ Reviewed and edited articles weekly for the sci-tech sections for the biggest student newspaper (over 15,000 paper copies to every college and article with over 2000+ views on average).
-+ Intweviewed leading research teams in Oxford and wrote articles.
++ Interviewed leading research teams in Oxford and wrote articles.
 + Topics cover all STEM subjects, such as UK net-zero policy, quantum computing and CERN team. <a href="https://www.oxfordstudent.com/2019/06/07/net-zero-by-2050-the-most-ambitious-uk-climate-target/"> [link] </a>.

 <h2> </h2>